sg893052/sonic-buildimage/release_documents/Command-Reference.md

 Please follow config_db.json based configuration for the complete list of configuration options.

 **Scope Of The Document**
-It is assumed that all configuration commands start with the keyword ?config? as prefix.
+It is assumed that all configuration commands start with the keyword "config" as prefix.
-Any other scripts/utilities/commands  that need user configuration control are wrapped as sub-commands under the ?config? command.
+Any other scripts/utilities/commands  that need user configuration control are wrapped as sub-commands under the "config" command.
 The direct scripts/utilities/commands (examples given below) that are not wrapped under the "config" command are not in the scope of this document.
-  1)	Acl_loader ?
-This script is already wrapped inside ?config acl? command; i.e. any ACL configuration that user is allowed to do is already part of ?config acl? command; users are not expected to use the acl_loader script directly and hence this document need not explain the ?acl_loader? script.
+  1)	Acl_loader: This script is already wrapped inside "config acl" command; i.e. any ACL configuration that user is allowed to do is already part of "config acl" command; users are not expected to use the acl_loader script directly and hence this document need not explain the "acl_loader" script.
   2)	Sonic-clear, sfputil, etc., This document does not explain these scripts also.

 # Basic Configuration And Show